Aomori Broadcasting Corporation: Expansion to TV broadcasting and further developments on radio

 Radio Aomori started preparing to broadcast on TV since August 1955, and obtained a TV broadcast license in October 1957.
 They conducted trial broadcasts on September 14, 1959, and officially started TV broadcasting on October 1 of the same year.
 RAB initially intended to join Japan News Network.
 However, before it started broadcasting it was discovered that Nippon Television were the most favorable.
 In October 1961 to reflect the rapid development of their television broadcasting, Aomori Radio changed its name to Aomori Broadcasting.
 In 1965, RAB joined the Japan Radio Network and National Radio Network networks at the same time, avoiding costs of having another AM radio station in the prefecture.

 RAB started color TV broadcasting in 1966 and expanded to uninterrupted sign-on to sign-off broadcasts in May 1970.
 On April 1, 1975, RAB started airing TV Asahi programming as it joined the All-Nippon News Network after Aomori Television withdrew from being an ANN affiliate.
 RAB then withdrew from airing ANN programming when Asahi Broadcasting Aomori opened on October 1, 1991, and continued to air Fuji TV programming.

 In 1991, RAB won 7 awards in the 1991 Japan Commercial Broadcasters Association Award.
 Since Video Research started conducting rating surveys in Aomori on 1989, RAB continued to be number 1 in terms of TV rating.
+On July 13, 1995, it started broadcasting in Wide Clear Vision (EDTV).